trolldbois/pytan/_static/bin_doc/ask_manual.md

   --pytan_user_config PYTAN_USER_CONFIG
-                        PyTan User Config file to use for PyTan arguments (defaults to: ~/.pytan_config.json) (default: )
+                        PyTan User Config file to use for PyTan arguments (defaults to: ~/.pytan_config.json) (default: ) --force_server_version FORCE_SERVER_VERSION
+                        Force PyTan to consider the server version as this, instead of relying on the server version derived from the server info page. (default: )

 Manual Question Options:
   -s SENSORS, --sensor SENSORS